Become a part of The Whittlesea Sound Project as we build a community sound library.

 Sample Sets 1, 2 and 3 are available to download to use any or all in Round 3.

 You could use free software such as ‘Audacity’ (audacityteam.org), or other Digital Audio software that you may have and import your file/s.
 If you need help, there are many music software demos on YouTube.
 Now get creative!
 You could copy, loop and repeat sections, cut them up and re-order different parts.
 Use effects to help you modify the sounds in interesting ways, such as playing them backwards, stretching the sounds, changing pitch, changing dynamics, using filters, EQ and much more…

 You can make your soundscape 1 to 2 minutes long.
 Mix it into a single stereo WAV file and upload it to The Whittlesea Sound Project here.
 Include a Title for your piece, together with your Name, Age and add some notes about your creative process, if you like.
-One submission per person, please.
+One submission per person for Round 3, please.

 Gary McKie/Silonics – Music Teacher/Composer/Producer

 As director of this project, Gary Mckie has made field recordings in various locations throughout the City of Whittlesea and will be contributing his original soundscapes to the project.